thenewtonium/autoumpire-rewrite/README.md

 Ideally my rewrite should be easy enough for a non-technical user that this is not really *necessary*, but I wish to avoid the same situation we have now recurring in another 20 year's time.

-## Structure of the program
+## Features of the program
 First I will write a command-line version, implementing similar commands to the current AutoUmpire (however I will not require the interface to be identical, as this is precisely the thing I am trying to improve!)

-Data storage will use MongoDB.
-This is because it stores data on disk in JSON format, which is human-readable.
+~~Data storage will use MongoDB.
+This is because it stores data on disk in JSON format, which is human-readable.~~ *I will in fact use SQLAlchemy, and Python classes.
+I hope to however write it in an easier-to-comprehend way than the source code of the current version -- at the very least it will have more comments!

 The tasks the program needs to be able to achieve are